michp-ai/ML-rapid-text-labeling/index.md

 The first chart shows the full extent of the experiment and it is clear that where the difficult texts functionality is used it leads to consistently improved accuracy versus simply working through the texts in order.

-If we zoom in to the poertion of the experiment where some labels are in place and accuracy has exceeded 80% we can see more clearly that using 20 difficult texts after each 50 texts labeled via all texts leads to a further slight increase in accuracy versus labeling 10 difficult texts after each 50.
+If we zoom in to the portion of the experiment where some labels are in place and accuracy has exceeded 80% we can see more clearly that using 20 difficult texts after each 50 texts labeled via all texts leads to a further slight increase in accuracy versus labeling 10 difficult texts after each 50.
 It also shows that both are considerably ahead of the accuracy achieved without difficult texts being used.

 ![eda_difficult_closeup](https://user-images.githubusercontent.com/48130648/144917295-7f0b4d53-de4f-483c-a2e9-19151cbba882.png)